What You Should Know About Your AC Electrical Components

 Should My Air Conditioning Unit Have a Separate Circuit?

 Some homes have dedicated electrical circuit breakers for their home air conditioners.
-The main reason for this is that a separate breaker installed by an HVAC technician can protect their heating and cooling unit from being tripped and shutting off.
+The main reason for this is that a separate breaker installed by an HVAC technician can protect their AC unit from being tripped and shutting off.
 Maintaining a dedicated circuit may be necessary for keeping your electrical equipment in the best possible shape – and working at optimal efficiency.

 How Home Appliance Amperage Ratings Work